cryptogopher/issue_recurring/README.md

 * changed input form for recurrence creation:
    * recurrence limit input has been changed from radio buttons to drop-down list; it makes form more compact/consistent,
    * wording and order of some options has been changed to create (hopefully) more natural reading experience,
-   * inactive form inputs now fade out and hide instead of being visible but disabled for readability.
+   * for readability inactive form inputs now fade out and hide instead of being visible but disabled.

 ### 1.2